-Periodically, at least 45 days after the completion of an examination and the mailing of the report to the credit union, a separate invitation to participate in the examination survey is transmitted to the credit union.
-On January 12, 2021, an invitation by email to participate in an online survey was sent to each credit union who had their most recent examination reports mailed to them during September through November 2020.
-A total of 42 invitations were sent, and 16 responses were received for a 38 percent response ratio.
-The responses complimented the examining staff's professionalism and noted that the report of examination was easy to understand with strongly agreed or somewhat agreed responses of 94 percent.
+Surveys are conducted each year for examinations of credit unions completed (e.g., report mailed) between September and November.
+During the survey period, an invitation to participate in the examination survey is transmitted to the credit union.
+For the period from September through November of 2022 and 2023, an aggregate of 86 invitations were sent, and 27 responses were received for a 31 percent response ratio.
+The responses complimented the examining staff's professionalism and noted that the report of examination was easy to understand with strongly agreed or somewhat agreed responses of 93 percent.

-Strategic Goal: To ensure a safe and sound credit union industry
+Strategic Goal: To ensure a safe and sound credit union industry.
 Strategic Objective: The department anticipates, understands, addresses, and communicates risk to credit unions.
 Measure: Outcome and Efficiency

-Examinations 美国教育技术关于政策的
+Examinations

 Q1.
-The lead-time was sufficient to g ather the information request ed prior to the on-site examination
+The lead-time was sufficient to gather the information requested prior to the on-site examination

-Strongly Agree 11 69%
+Strongly Agree 22 81%

-Somewhat Agree 4 25%
+Somewhat Agree 2 7%

-Neither Agree or Disagree 1 6%
+Neither Agree or Disagree 2 7%

-Somewhat Disagree 0 0%
+Somewhat Disagree 1 4%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

+Q 2.
+The pre-examination requests were reasonable in scope

-Strongly Agree 12 75%
+Strongly Agree 21 78%

-Somewhat Agree 3 19%
+Somewhat Agree 3 11%

-Neither Agree or Disagree 1 6%
+Neither Agree or Disagree 1 4%

-Somewhat Disagree 0 0%
+Somewhat Disagree 2 7%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

 Q 3.
-Materials requested in the pre-estrongly Agree 11 69%
+Materials requested in the p re-examination were used during the examination

+Strongly Agree 18 67%

-Somewhat Agree 2 12%
+Somewhat Agree 7 26%

-Neither Agree or Disagree 3 19%
+Neither Agree or Disagree 1 4%

-Somewhat Disagree 0 0%
+Somewhat Disagree 1 4%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

+Q 4.
+The pre-examination request made the examination run more efficiently

-Strongly Agree 15 94%
+Strongly Agree 23 85%

-Somewhat Agree 1 6%
+Somewhat Agree 1 4%

-Neither Agree or Disagree 0 0%
+Neither Agree or Disagree 2 7%

-Somewhat Disagree 0 0%
+Somewhat Disagree 1 4%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

+Q 5.
+The examiners were know ledgeable about your credit union

-Strongly Agree 11 69%
+Strongly Agree 18 67%

-Somewhat Agree 5 31%
+Somewhat Agree 7 26%

-Neither Agree or Disagree 0 0%
+Neither Agree or Disagree 1 4%

-Somewhat Disagree 0 0%
+Somewhat Disagree 1 4%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

+Q 6.
+The examiners demonstrated a thorough understanding of safety and soundness issues

-Strongly Agree 12 75%
+Strongly Agree 21 78%

-Somewhat Agree 4 25%
+Somewhat Agree 3 11%

-Neither Agree or Disagree 0 0%
+Neither Agree or Disagree 1 4%

-Somewhat Disagree 0 0%
+Somewhat Disagree 2 7%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%

+Q 7.
+The examiners were respo nsive to your questions and concern IS

-Strongly Agree 12 75%
+Strongly Agree 21 78%

-Somewhat Agree 4 25%
+Somewhat Agree 4 15%

-Neither Agree or Disagree 0 0%
+Neither Agree or Disagree 1 4%

-Somewhat Disagree 0 0%
+Somewhat Disagree 1 4%

 Strongly Disagree 0 0%

 Skipped Question 0 0%

-Total 16 100%
+Total 27 100%